The Warrior (2001 British film): Plot

 On his travels, Lafcadia meets an orphaned thief.
 The thief is a young man whose parents were killed in one of the village raids of Lafcadia's band when he was a kid.
 Unaware of Lafcadia's true identity, he befriends him but gets suspicious of him when he observes scars on his body and the villagers who recognise him and are scared of him.
 Nevertheless, he accompanies him throughout the journey.
 They meet an old blind woman who possesses psychic abilities and wants to pay a visit to the holy lake in the mountains.
 They meet a travelling cart driver who agrees to give them a ride.
 As they reach the mountains, they learn that a band of warriors have occupied a nearby village and are waiting for someone.
 Lafcadia heads to the village to confront them.
 The orphaned boy's suspicions are confirmed and he learns that Lafcadia used to be a warrior and is likely the murderer of his parents as well.
 The boy is initially distraught and parts ways with him, however recognizes that he is remorseful and has changed.
 Lafcadia reaches the village occupied by the warriors which has been deserted by the local inhabitants.
 The commander mocks him and tries to kill him but is stealthily ambushed by the boy who had been secretly following Lafcadia.
 Lafcadia gets hold of the commander and slits his throat killing him.
 Lafcadia and the boy have food at a local restaurant run by a woman and her daughter.
-The boy is hired by the woman as a waiter fulfilling his dream of having a house, food and family.
+The boy is hired by the woman as a waiter, fulfilling his dream of having a house, food and family.

-Lafcadia while climbing a snowy hill collapses and wakes up in the cabin of the same little girl who had received his son's amulet.
+Lafcadia collapses while climbing a snowy hill and wakes up in the cabin of the same little girl who had received his son's amulet.
 Her mother cooks him food and gives him warm clothes.
 Lafcadia while departing the cabin located in the same landscape as he had seen in his vision earlier, understands the deeper meaning of his vision and destiny.
 The blind old woman is shown worshipping at the holy lake and the movie ends with a scenic view of the mountains.